Doping in China: Chinese swimming performances in the 1990s

 The 1994 Hiroshima games saw seven Chinese swimmers along with a hurdler, a cyclist and two canoeists stripped of their medals after testing positive for the steroid dihydrotestosterone.
 In response, Chinese officials in March 1995 handed 1 year bans to nine coaches for doping in the Hiroshima games.
 FINA and the Olympic Council of Asia noted in the same month that there was not enough evidence to say organised doping was occurring in China, but the former said more testing was needed.

 FINA, swimming's governing body, said Wang Wei of China's men's team and Wang Luna, Cai Huijue and Zhang Yi of the women's team tested positive for the banned diuretic triamterene and were immediately suspended at the 1998 World Aquatics Championships in Perth, Australia.
 Yuan Yuan, a swimmer caught by Australian customs on 8 January with human growth hormones in her suitcase, was given a four-year suspension.
 Coach Zhou Zhewen, who said he put the drugs in the suitcase, was banned for 15 years, although FINA said it would review his case after 10 years.
 IOC President Juan Antonio Samaranch said drug use by Chinese athletes had hurt that country's hopes of holding the Summer Games.
 Meanwhile, the Chinese Swimming Association said it was deeply shocked by the positive drug tests and would impose "serious punishment" on those involved.
 Following an investigation into China the next month, the International Swimming Federation rejected allegations that the country had a national doping programme.

-As a result of the 1990s swimming scandals, the record-breaking performance of Chinese swimmer Ye Shiwen in the 2012 Olympics drew doping suspicions fuelled by BBC presenter Clare Balding, American Swimming Coaches Association executive director John Leonard, and The Guardian.
+As a result of the 1990s swimming scandals, the record-breaking performance of Chinese swimmer Ye Shiwen in the 2012 Olympics drew doping suspicions fuelled by a report by Craig Lord in The Times on July 30 that explained how the swimmer had become the first woman in history to complete an Olympic swimming final at a pace faster than men in the equivalent race in any event on the program.
+The suspicions were further fuelled by reporting from BBC presenter Clare Balding, American Swimming Coaches Association executive director John Leonard, and The Guardian.
 Several past Olympic champions also defended Ye, including former British swimmer Adrian Moorhouse who said: "I understand it’s about China’s system.
 But we saw the Chinese swimmers in the 1990s.
 They were the size of houses.
 They looked like they had huge muscle growth.
 This girl is quite small… she’s just in good shape."